-- 12. What is observed when a thick glass slab is placed over some printed matter?
+- 13. What is observed when a thick glass slab is placed over some printed matter?
 Why does this happen?
 How will this effect change if the glass slab is replaced with a transparent plastic slab? - Ans.
 When a thick glass lab is placed over printed matter, the letters appear raised.
 This is because of refraction of light that occurs when it first passes from air into the glass and then from glass into the air.
 Any other transparent material will have a different refractive index and so the level by which the letters appear raised will be different.
-In the case of a transparent plastic slab, the refractive index is lower than glass, so the letters will appear less raised or almost not at all. - 13.
+In the case of a transparent plastic slab, the refractive index is lower than glass, so the letters will appear less raised or almost not at all. - 14.
 Light enters from air into dense flint glass having refractive index 1.65.
 What is the speed of light in the dense flint glass?
 If the refractive index of turpentine oil is 1.47, what is the refractive index of the dense flint glass with respect to turpentine oil?
-The speed of light in vacuum is 3×10^8 m/s. - Ans.
-Refractive index of flint glass or Speed of light in flint glass
+The speed of light in vacuum is 3 x 108 m/s. - Ans.
+Refractive index of flint glass or Speed of light in flint glass speed of light in air refractive index of flint glass